Updated: Feb 22

 It starts to snow by the time we get back to the cabin and it looks magical coming down, even over the tree-free land.
 We watch it come down from the warm sunroom and it’s extremely peaceful.
 As we’re sitting there, I take in the furniture and décor.

 It’s hard not to, honestly, as you have to take carefully orchestrated steps to move around the space.
-The couch serves as an 8-foot barrier between the walkway and sunroom.
+The couch serves as an eight-foot barrier between the walkway and sunroom.
 When the door’s open, you can’t get around it.
-But if it‘s closed and you make it past the couch, you’re quickly met with the next obstacle: a 1990’s-style wooden dining table and chairs.
+If it‘s closed and you make it past the couch, you’re quickly met with the next obstacle: a 1990’s-style wooden dining table and chairs.
 These random pieces are complemented by some old light pink and pastel blue plaster seagull decorations my mom had hung to accentuate the former couch that’s long gone.

 The centerpiece of the room appears to be an old cookie jar my mother bought 30 years ago.
 It sits proudly on top of the table in the middle of the room.